-Delivery options: Pick two to five meals per week for two to four people.
+Delivery options: Pick two to five meals per week for two or four people.

 If you're following the paleo or keto diet and are tired of meal prep, Green Chef's kit might entice you.
 Look for options like Coconut-Crusted Chicken, Shaved Steak with Tzatziki and Togarashi-Spiced Steak, which should satisfy your macro goals.

-Delivery Options: Choose two to four meals per week for two, four or six people.
+Delivery Options: Choose three or four meals per week for two, four or six people.

-If you're tallying calories, the HelloFresh "Calorie-Smart" meals might be your best choice.
-Recipes like Chicken Sausage Zucchini Boats and Cajun Blackened Chicken and Rice Bowls are curated by in-house nutritionists and max out at 650 calories per meal (compared to some meal kits that log as many as 800 calories per meal).
+If you're tallying calories, HelloFresh makes it easy by providing a nutrition label for every recipe on its website.
+Many of its dishes max out at 650 calories per meal (compared to some meal kits that log as many as 800 calories per meal).

 Plus, Cassetty says, cooking your own food can help you manage your weight because it puts you in charge of the ingredients you're using rather than leaving that up to the chefs who prepare your takeout or grocery-store meals.
 And that holds true, she says, whether you're relying on a kit or cooking from scratch.

 She recommends choosing meal options that offer a generous portion of produce (especially veggies), lean proteins, healthful fats (mostly from plant sources, like extra-virgin olive oil or avocado oil, olives, avocados, nuts and seeds), as well as whole grains.